-A successful Group in a successful society
+A successful group contributing to a successful society

-We strive to be a successful Group that contributes to creating and sustaining socio-economic development in South Africa.
+We strive to be a successful group that contributes to creating and sustaining socio-economic development in South Africa.
 We have all of the appropriate structures, policies and procedures in place to achieve this.